 The only drawback you could point to is its IPS panel.
 I specifically wanted a non-TN panel because their colour reproduction is terrible, so I was willing to put up with the imperceptible 3ms increase in input lag – from 2ms on a Benq TN to 5ms here.

 Like I mentioned at the top, I do appreciate good audio.
-The sound profile in Sennheiser headphones, especially the open back ones, have always appealed to me more than any other brand’s.
-This particular pair does a fantastic job with the mid-range without completely abandoning bass.
-It gels with the type of music I listen to, but it’s also great for games.
+The sound profile in Sennheiser headphones, especially the open back ones, has always appealed to me more than any other brand’s.
+My nearly eight years-old HD 598 served me well, but I decided to upgrade to the one I’ve always wanted: the HD 650.

 Mic: Antlion ModMic